 How do state schools offer places?

 Grammar schools select pupils based on ability.
 Even if there are insufficient applicants who reach the required standard the school does not have to allow other applicants entry, nor does it have to admit looked after children who do not pass selection.
 Where a places are offered on strict points order, no priority needs to be given to looked after children or previously looked after children – although increasing numbers of grammar schools are choosing to do so.
 If arrangements are not based on highest scores in a selection test, eg all children who pass the selection test are considered, the admission authority must give priority to all looked after children and previously looked after children who meet the pre-set standards of the test.
+Many are also reserving a proportion of places for children on pupil premium.

 State grammar schools now set their entrance tests early in the autumn term, so parents will know whether their child has done well enough to qualify for a place (although not whether they have actually got a place) before they put in their secondary schools application form.